wiwa1978/blog-hugo-netlify/content/devops/2021-11-03-Flask_GithubActions_Heroku.md

 ### Configuring Github Actions

-Go to `Settings > Secrets` and add the parameters we mentioned in the previous section.
+As we mentioned above, we need to supply these parameters/secrets to our Github Actions workflow in the form of environment variables.
+Therefore, go to `Settings > Secrets` and add the parameters we mentioned in the previous section.

 ![flask-basic-githubactions-heroku](/images/2021-11-03-9.png)

 ### Deploy application

+Now it's time to finally deploy our application.
+We will just sync our local Git repo with the repository on Github.

 ```bash
 (venv) ~/Flask-Basic-CICD-GithubActions-Heroku ❯ git add .